-Section 75 Category Details of evidence/information N/A Qualitative evidence in respect of PPS practices IN/A and procedures has been sought from prosecutors and members of the senior management team with experience of working in this area.
+Section 75 Category Details of evidence/information N/A Qualitative evidence in respect of PPS practices and procedures (particularly in the context of the 2021 legislation) has been sought from prosecutors and members of the senior management team with experience of working in this area.
+Additional evidence will be sought from partner agencies, stakeholders and members of the public during the consultation phase.